Engineering is a highly rewarding career.

 To start with you’ll need a bachelor’s degree in engineering.
 You can replace this with a math or science degree, but that will decrease your chances of finding employment quickly.

 But even with all that schooling, you’ll only be qualified for an entry level position.
-If you want to break into upper level jobs, you’ll need a state license and years of experience.
+If you want to break into the highest paying upper level jobs, you’ll need a state license and years of experience.